 If you ARE having such cramps, definitely mention it to your doctor.
 It may be caused by a UTI or another cause that should be addressed.
-Pregnant women are particularly
+Pregnant women are particularly susceptible to UTIs.

 The thing is, these symptoms also can happen in the “not actually pregnant” scenarios that I talked about yesterday.

 To avoid stress, I’ve just decided to wait until I’m at 6 – 8 weeks so that we can hear the heartbeat.
 It turns out that up until that point, there is a roughly 25% chance of miscarriage.
-After that the chance drops to like 5%, then continues to lower as you progress.
+After that time, the chance drops to like 5%, then continues to lower as you progress.